MPiccinato/mpiccinato.github.com/_posts/2012-08-21-first-post.md

 layout: post
 published: true
 tags:
-- code
-title: New Blog
+title: Writing
-summary: New habits.
+summary: Writing
 ---

 This site has be redesigned more times than posts written.
 Getting in the habit of writing has always been hard for me.
-I write plenty of things down from the ideas of things to write about to just ideas for new apps.
-These are always single sentences or a collection of bullet points describing the idea.
-Those ideas or thoughts then just keep to themselves.

-I am mostly scared of voicing my opinion on things I am unsure of, something I might think I have thought all the way through on but might have missed something.
-I am also just scared of writing, it is something I haven't never been all that great at.

-However, I am ready to try and change that.
+I collect plenty of things to write about, from stories to blog posts, but they always only get as far as a few bullet points.

+So what keeps me from writting?
+I constantly tell myself I am not good at it so don't bother.
+And more importantly, I don't put forth the effort to make myself any bettr at it.

+But why do I do this?
+Am I really that bad?
+I don't want to be.
+But then where is my effort?
+Lost in all the other things I feel I have to get done in the day?
+Of course it is since I constantly do not make it a priority.